GerritCodeReview/k8s-gerrit/README.md

 between outside clients and containers and between the components installed by a helm chart.

+### kubernetes

+Marks tests that require a Kubernetes cluster.
+These tests are used to test the functionality of the helm charts in this project and the interaction of the components installed by them.
+The cluster should not be used for other purposes to minimize unforeseen interactions.

+Currently these tests also require access to an EFS volume.

 ### slow

 Marks tests that need an above average time to run.